movestore/animation-moveVis/README.md

 `uni`: Parameter to select time unit for alignment resolution.
 Can only be 'seconds' up to 'days'.
 Default is 'hours'.

+`maptype`: Selection of maptype for animation background.
+The map will be downloaded from Open Street Map (osm).
+Default 'watercolor'.

 ### Null or error handling:
 **Parameter `res`:** If nothing (NULL) is entered here, a fallback default is used, namely the mean resolution of the data set.
 Note that only numeric values can be entered, else will lead to an error.

 **Parameter `uni`:** This unit parameter is default to 'hours', which might not fit to your data set or requirements; then you have to make your selection.

+**Parameter `maptype`:** Since there is a dropdown list of possible values, no error are expected.

 **Data:** The full input data set is returned for further use in a next App and cannot be empty.